alejandroberod/alejandroberod/README.md

 <h2 align="left">Hi 👋!
-My name is Alejandro and I'm a Junior Software Developer.</h2>
+My name is Alejandro and I'm a Junior Frontend Developer.</h2>

 ###